 -

 Add half of the cold milk and whisk.
 Add the remaining milk and pass the batter through a fine-mesh sieve.
 Flavor the batter with dark rum, add water, and whisk.
-Cover the batter with plastic film and let rest one hour at room temperature.
+Cover the batter with plastic film and let rest for one hour at room temperature.

 -

-Just before cooking crepes, melt unsalted butter in a crepe pan (a nonstick pan), add to the batter, and whisk.
-Wipe the pan with a paper towel.
 Place a crepe pan over medium-high heat (do not grease the pan).
-Pour the batter into a thin layer (adjust to fit the size of your pan) and tilt the pan to cover the bottom.
-Once the edge of the crepe turns brown, flip crêpe with a flexible turner.
-Cook the second side until golden.
-Continue the same way with the remaining batter.
+Pour the batter into a thin layer, adjusting it to fit the size of your pan, and tilt the pan to cover the bottom.

 Notes